radhika017/number-guessing-game/README.md

-# number-guessing-game
-"A fun Python number guessing game!"
+# Calculate age using JavaScript.